SNAP Guide for Farmers Markets

 Once your market is approved, you’ll receive your FNS permit and a packet of training materials.
 The permit is ongoing and doesn’t expire; however, it may be terminated if there is no activity on it for 12 months.
 In such cases, the market would have to re‐apply.
 If a market is owner-operated and ownership changes hands, a new FNS permit will be required for the new owners.

-USDA FNS also offers SNAP sign-up days, where they’re able to authorize eligible markets and direct markting farmers onsite.
+USDA FNS also offers SNAP sign-up days, where they’re able to authorize eligible markets and direct marketing farmers onsite.
 Check the FNS website to find sign-up days near you.
-I you’d like to help schedule or organize a sign up day, contact your Regional FNS representative.
+If you’d like to help schedule or organize a sign up day, contact your regional FNS representative.
 Their contact information can be found at this link.

 App: Shorthand for “mobile application” which is designed and downloaded for smart phones, tablets, or other internet-ready mobile devices.

 Early termination fee: A fee charged by merchant service providers when a contract is ended prematurely.
 Early termination fees vary by provider.

 EBT: Electronic Benefit Transfer.
 The electronic system that allows SNAP benefit recipients to swipe a card to use their federal benefits, rather than paper vouchers.

 FNS: Food and Nutrition Service is the agency within the United States Department of Agriculture that administers the Supplemental Nutrition Assistance Program (SNAP), WIC Farmers Market Nutrition Program (FMNP), Senior Farmers Market Nutrition Program, and WIC Fresh Fruit & Vegetable Cash Value Voucher (CVV) Program, among others.